-13. Graphics#
+13. Graphics¶

-The open-access textbook Deep R Programming by Marek Gagolewski is, and will remain, freely available for everyone’s enjoyment (also in PDF).
+This open-access textbook is, and will remain, freely available for everyone’s enjoyment (also in PDF; a paper copy can also be ordered).
 It is a non-profit project.
-This book is still a work in progress.
-Beta versions of all chapters are already available (proofreading and copyediting pending).
-In the meantime, any bug/typos reports/fixes are appreciated.
-Although available online, this is a whole course.
-It should be read from the beginning to the end.
+Although available online, it is a whole course, and should be read from the beginning to the end.
 Refer to the Preface for general introductory remarks.
-Also, check out my other book, Minimalist Data Wrangling with Python [26].
+Any bug/typo reports/fixes are appreciated.
+Make sure to check out Minimalist Data Wrangling with Python [27], too.

-The R Project homepage advertises our free software as an environment for statistical computing and graphics.
+The R project homepage advertises our free software as an environment for statistical computing and graphics.
 Hence, had we not dealt with the latter use case, our course would have been incomplete.

-All figures in this book were generated using graphics and its dependants.
+This is why we only cover the second system here.
+Most importantly, all figures in this book were generated using graphics and its dependants.
 They are sufficiently aesthetic, aren’t they?
-Form precedes essence.
+Form precedes essence (but see [56, 59]).

 13.1.
-Graphics primitives#
+Graphics primitives¶

-plotting symbols (e.g., pixels, circles, stars) of different shapes and colours,
+symbols (e.g., pixels, circles, stars) of different shapes and colours,

 line segments of different styles (e.g., solid, dashed, dotted),